Diastat AcuDial; Diastat Pediatric; diazePAM Intensol; Valium

 - If you are taking this drug with an opioid drug, get medical help right away if you feel very sleepy or dizzy; if you have slow, shallow, or trouble breathing; or if you pass out.
 Caregivers or others need to get medical help right away if the patient does not respond, does not answer or react like normal, or will not wake up.

 - It is used to treat alcohol withdrawal.

 - It is used to help control certain kinds of seizures.

-- If your child has any of these health problems: Breathing problems, glaucoma, liver disease, myasthenia gravis, or sleep apnea.
+- If you have any of these health problems: Breathing problems, glaucoma, liver disease, myasthenia gravis, or sleep apnea.